-My only reason for suggesting this technique was because I though it was the only method that could satisfactorily be used to obtain the desired effect on types of ornamentation that require delicate modeling as would the case in the use of figures, animals, etc. As contrasted with this, where the ornamentation consists merely of a series of lines essentially two dimensional rather than three dimensional, there seems little to be gained by the use of this more costly process.
+My only reason for suggesting this technique was because I though it was the only method that could satisfactorily be used to obtain the desired effect on types of ornamentation that require delicate modeling as would be the case in the use of figures, animals, etc. As contrasted with this, where the ornamentation consists merely of a series of lines (that are) essentially two dimensional rather than three dimensional, there seems little to be gained by the use of this more costly process.

 Upon introduction in 1946, the Model 318 Sheraton sported the original Bel Geddes ornamentation consisting of a pair of crossed arrows over a circular design with points interspersed between the arrows This was later simplified with the removal of the points.
 Although originally rendered with a decorative third bell, the Sheraton was introduced as an two-bell model, most likely to meet a price point.